MaureenHubka/School_District_Analysis/README.md

 ![image_ DelivThreeShot3.png](DelivThreeShot3.png)

 This reapeated analysisc can have a significant impact on future budgeting for Thomas High School.
 The school may get extra monies, becasue it appears they need it to bring up overall percentage of passing scores.
 On the other hand, school adminsitrator and teacher evaluations or bonuses may be negatively affected.
+Also, since it affected overall passing paercenatages, it may not reflect a true reflection of how charter schools perform versus District.